 What Are the Top Features We Wouldn’t Want to Miss?

 In addition to our experience with camping and backpacking, it’s important to note that while both offer a sense of freedom, they are quite different.
-Traveling or living in a DIY camper allows you to travel in style without giving up too many of the comforts you’d leave at home.
+Travelling or living in a DIY camper allows you to travel in style without giving up too many of the comforts you’d leave at home.
 As a result, you can easily customize your temporary home to include most, if not all, of your creature comforts.

 Through a bit of research and trial, we have managed to live and travel out of an extremely versatile and personalized DIY camper.
 After two years in our self-built camper, there are some features we couldn’t live without.